elerch/syncthing-events/README.md

 - `watchers`: Array of event watchers with the following properties:
   - `folder`: Syncthing folder ID to watch
   - `path_pattern`: Regular expression to match file paths
+  - `action`: Action to match on (deleted, updated, modified, etc).
+Defaults to '*', which is all actions
   - `event_type`: [Event type](https://docs.syncthing.net/dev/events.html#event-types) to match on.
 Defaults to ItemFinished
   - `command`: Command to execute when a match is found.
 Supports variables:
     - `${path}`: Full path to the changed file